Setting the Send Speed (Rate)

-For this reason most hosting providers will limit the number of emails a single site may send.
+For this reason, most hosting providers will limit the number of emails a single site may send.
 Either limiting the number of emails per hour or per day.
-This is their job, to make sure that one person's use doesn't impacts needlessly the other sites on that machine.
+This is their job, to make sure that one person's use doesn't impact needlessly the other sites on that machine.

 Limiting the speed rate

 At full speed phpList (up to version 2.10.5) will send about 3000 personalized messages per hour, or about 5000 non-personalized messages per hour.
 Given that most shared hosting providers will not allow that message volume to be sent and will impose an hourly or daily limit, phpList offers two methods to deal with these message limits: mailqueue batch processing and mailqueue throttle processing.
 The choice in using batches or throttling is basically a personal preference, although throttling may be better suited for servers running PHP-cgi (see The three interfaces of PHP).

 MAILQUEUE_THROTTLEsetting inserts a pause (in seconds) between each message, i.e. it will space messages apart by a number of seconds.
 While you can use this setting to avoid overloading the server with a sudden burst of messages, you can also use it as an alternative to batch processing.
 For instance, if you impose a pause of 10 seconds between messages, you will in fact send no more than 360 messages per hour.